Camera in Control Center

 Have text read back to you

 iPhone can read text out loud in apps like Mail, Safari, Messages, and iBooks.
-Just turn on Speak Screen in Settings > General > Accessibility.
-Then go to the app, swipe down from the top with two fingers, or just tell Siri to Speak Screen, and have all the content of the page read back to you.
+Just turn on Speak Selection in Settings > General > Accessibility.
+Then go to the app, highlight the text you want to hear, and tap Speak.

 Control font size